BiLei121/bilei121.github.io/index.md

 ## Education

-- 2017-2022 Ph.D.
+- 2017-2022 &emsp; Ph.D.
 University of Chinese Academy of Sciences
-- 2014-2017 Master University of Chinese Academy of Sciences
+- 2014-2017 &emsp; Master University of Chinese Academy of Sciences
-- 2009-2013 Bachelor Chengdu University of Technology
+- 2009-2013 &emsp; Bachelor Chengdu University of Technology